 Since its introduction, RMANJ has provided over $150,000 dollars worth of free services to New Jersey-based active duty military personnel.
 Helping Heroes Build Families provides one complimentary in vitro fertilization (IVF) cycle to qualifying New Jersey-based service members and their spouses.
-The cost of certain third-party services such as medication, anesthesia and complementary care (massage therapy, acupuncture, etc.) are not included.
+The cost of certain third-party services such as oocyte donation, medication, anesthesia and complementary care (massage therapy, acupuncture, etc.) are not included.
 Based on the deserving nature of our recipients and the overwhelming success, RMANJ has extended its Helping Heroes Build Families program into 2014.

 “Our military personnel and their families make extraordinary personal sacrifices to serve our country, and we feel honored to be able to give back to them in a meaningful way.
 Harnessing RMANJ’s expertise to help military personnel build families is important to our entire team, and it’s especially poignant for me and for my colleague Dr. Kim, a former Navy reproductive endocrinologist.”